mfragab5890/Irithim-python-flask/README.md

     "message": "Bad Request!!!!
 Please make sure the data you entered is correct" }
 ```
-The API will return three error types when requests fail:
+The API will return error types when requests fail, example:
 ```bash
 400: Bad Request
 404: Resource Not Found